ballerina-platform/ballerina-distribution/examples/http-response-with-multiparts/http_response_with_multiparts.md

 # HTTP service - Response with multiparts

 The multipart payload is one or more different sets of data combined in a single body.
-HTTP service supports multipart content setting and retrieval in the `http:Response` along with the nested parts through support functions.
-An array of `mime:Entity` is returned when retrieving parts through the `getBodyParts` method of the `http:Response`.
+HTTP service supports multipart content setting and retrieving in the `http:Response` along with the nested parts through support functions.
+An array of `mime:Entity` is returned when retrieving parts through `getBodyParts` method of the `http:Response`.
 If the received parts contain nested parts, you can loop through the parent parts and get the child parts.
 When sending out multipart content, `setBodyParts` is used to set the array of `mime:Entity`.
-This is useful to handle different content typed messages as a single payload and large payloads.
+This is useful to handle different content-typed messages as a single payload and large payloads.

 ::: code http_response_with_multiparts.bal :::